-Standards - The following standards shall apply to signs within the shorelines jurisdiction:
+Standards - The following standards shall apply to signs within the shoreline jurisdiction:

-- 1. Signage shall not interfere or block designated view corridors within the shorelines jurisdiction. - 2 Signs shall comply with the shoreline setback standards contained in KZC 83.180. - Signage shall not be permitted to be constructed over water, except as follows: 3.
+- 1. Signage shall not interfere or block designated view corridors within the shoreline jurisdiction. - 2.
+Signs shall comply with the shoreline setback standards contained in KZC 83.180. - 3.
+Signage shall not be permitted to be constructed over water, except as follows: